Are you saving hard and yet it’s not as much as you would have liked?

 Between April 2016 and April 2017, our savings were at $18,215.
 Since taking certain effective measures, our savings from April 2017 to April 2018 were $22,928.
 During that time, I did some casual work which added $788 to our savings at first.
 Apart from that, there was no additional side hustle at all.

-We had a most unexpected but necessary bill of $755 from our accountants late last year.
-So whatever I earned from my casual work went into paying our accountants.
+We had a most unexpected but necessary bill of $755 late last year.
+So whatever I earned from my casual work went into paying that bill.
 Ouch!
 My net worth increased by only $33 in this instance.

 However, the good news is we saved $41,143 in two years.

 Some people may advocate this: “Hey, why don’t you look for a new job, or ask for a raise?”
 But everyone’s situation is different.
 It’s possible but not guaranteed.
-From my past experience, from every job application, there were a hundred or more applicants.
+From my past experience, for every job offered, there were a hundred or more applicants.
 We’re fortunate to have jobs, and we’re not even thinking about bonuses.
-We aren’t highly-paid doctors or engineers or accountants (like the one who charged us a hefty bill!).
+We aren’t highly-paid doctors, engineers or accountants.

 Despite all these disadvantages, we have managed to slash our spending and increase our savings.